 The FDA strongly advises cholecystectomy patients suffering from diarrhea to avoid Viberzi altogether and to use over-the-counter remedies such as Kaopectate or Pepto-Bismol as alternative treatments.

-What Type of Compensation Can I Recover in a Viberzi Claim
+Compensation in a Viberzi Lawsuit

 - Past and future medical expenses that result from your injuries.